rsmp-nordic/rsmp_sxl_traffic_lights/source/coordination.rst

 Communication establishment
 ---------------------------
-Follower TLC's acts server and waits for a leader TLC to connect.
+Follower TLCs act as servers and wait for a leader TLC to connect.
 Should communication fail, it is the responsibility of the leader TLC to connect again.

-When the leader TLC has connected, messages between the TLC's are sent according the initialization sequence.
+When the leader TLC has connected, messages between the TLCs are sent according to the initialization sequence.

 Communication is continuously established even if coordination is not active.